06 April 1919

-In this edition of This Day in History, you can read about the Rowlatt Satyagraha, its reasons and impact for the UPSC exam.
+In this edition of This Day in History, you can read about the Rowlatt Satyagraha, its reasons and impact for the IAS exam.

 - The Rowlatt Act was the popular name for the Anarchical and Revolutionary Crimes Act of 1919 passed by the British Indian government.